jdmanthey/MolEcol2021/07_species_delimitation/readme.md

 for publication, you'd likely run this much longer (1-2 orders of magnitude longer).

     result_multi_piranga <- bgmyc.multiphylo(ptrees_pruned, mcmc=5000, burnin=4000, thinning=100, t1=2, t2=12, start=c(1,1,11))

-Now we will look at the MCMC mixing plot.
-What we want to see here is that the points are moving around to many different values for each estimated parameter (each of the four plots).
-If you are interested in learning more, you can search for information about MCMC convergence or MCMC mixing.

-    plot(result_multi_piranga)

-Now, whether or not it mixed well (we are on a time budget here), we will check out the results of delimiting the tips of the phylogeny into different assigned groups:
+Now, we will check out the results of delimiting the tips of the phylogeny into different assigned groups:

     result_probmat_piranga <- spec.probmat(result_multi_piranga)